 Are hoverboards as dangerous as some people make them out to be?
 While current hoverboards and personal scooters are less likely to spontaneously combust right under your feet, this wasn’t always the case.
 Inconsistent manufacturing practices and dubious material quality once made this product category unsafe.
 Today, you’re more likely to get injured because you lost your balance while riding the best hoverboard.
 But when the device was first released, a critical design flaw made it a fire hazard and caused serious bodily injury and property damage before regulations and guidelines were implemented.

 Hoverboards still can catch on fire.
 They rely on lithium-ion battery packs to power them because this type of battery is compact but incredibly powerful.
 But the one drawback of lithium-ion is that it contains highly flammable fluid.
-And if a battery isn’t designed to specific standards, normal wear and tear, and even just the process of charging it could encourage surface damage which can lead to overheating, and in worst-case scenarios — explosions and fires.
+And if a battery isn’t designed to specific standards, normal wear and tear, and even just the process of charging could encourage surface damage which can lead to overheating and, in worst-case scenarios — explosions and fires.
 This is why hoverboards are banned from flights as well.
 However, if you need to travel with your hoverboard, read our articles on how to bring a hoverboard on a plane for alternative means.

 While it’s tempting to believe that hoverboards just magically combust for no reason, the opposite is true.
-United Laboratories (UL) indeed created the UL2272 safety standards which saw improvement in lithium-ion battery quality and reduced the rash of hoverboard fires and explosions.
+United Laboratories (UL) created the UL2272 safety standards, which improved lithium-ion battery quality and reduced the rash of hoverboard fires and explosions.
 Understanding hoverboard battery voltage can help you see how these small devices can be dangerous, although thankfully, much safer today than when hoverboards were first released.
 And if you are trying to get the most out of your hoverboard, check out our article on hoverboard battery life.